 If we agree with the 1st foundational principle of service-dominant logic, that service is the fundamental basis of exchange, then we naturally arrive at the 5th foundational principle:

 Even those of us with a small appreciation of economics will remember learning about agricultural economies and the industrial revolution.
-Many of us might equate agricultural economy with less developed times/areas.
-And see the goods economy as progress.
+And Figure 1, adapted from Chesbrough’s book “Open Innovation“, nicely represents our classical thinking of economic eras.

 Such thinking leads us to view three specific types of economies: agricultural, goods and services.